qianyu-dlut/MVANet/README.md

 ## III.
 Testing
 1. Update the data path in config file `./utils/config.py` (line 4~8)
 2. Replace the existing path with the path to your saved model in `./predict.py` (line 14)

+    You can also download our trained model at [Google Drive](https://drive.google.com/file/d/1_gabQXOF03MfXnf3EWDK1d_8wKiOemOv/view?usp=sharing).
 3. Start predicting by:
 ```
 python predict.py